laravelista/picasso/README.md

 This method retrieves the optimizes image for given original image path and desired dimension.

 The last parameter is the disk on which to perform this operation.

+## Laravelista Sponsors & Backers

+I would like to extend my thanks to the following sponsors & backers for funding my open-source journey.
+If you are interested in becoming a sponsor or backer, please visit the Laravelista [Backers page](https://laravelista.hr/backers).

+## Contributing

+Thank you for considering contributing to Picasso!
+The contribution guide can be found on the [Laravelista website](https://laravelista.hr/contributing).

+## Code of Conduct

+In order to ensure that the Laravelista community is welcoming to all, please review and abide by the [Code of Conduct](https://laravelista.hr/code-of-conduct).

+## License

+Picasso is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).